twhl-community/halflife-unified-sdk/BUILDING.md

 ![CMake initial state](docs/images/cmake-setup1.png)

+If a problem occurs where CMake repeatedly fails to find third party dependencies, deleting the CMake cache and regenerating everything can help to solve problems related to cached data.

 ### Windows configuration

 Now click the `Configure` button on the bottom left part of the screen.
 You will see this dialog: